baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 * Validation Loss: <img src="https://render.githubusercontent.com/render/math?math=6.1\cdot10^{-5}">
 * Test Loss: <img src="https://render.githubusercontent.com/render/math?math=10.1\cdot10^{-5}">

-After this training we checked the real-time performance  of the model on the test set, meaning we entered the first 10 samples as source (`bptt_src` = 10), the 10th sample in this sequence as target (`overlap` = 1) predicted the next value (`bptt_tgt` - `overlap` = 1).
+After this training we checked the real-time performance of the model on the test set, meaning we entered the first 10 samples as source (`bptt_src` = 10), the 10th sample in this sequence as target (`overlap` = 1) and predicted the next value (`bptt_tgt` - `overlap` = 1).
 We then shifted the source samples by one and predicted the next value in the same way.
 We repeated the process until we had the prediction for all the possible minutes in the test set.
 You can see the result here:

 <p align="center">
   <img src="https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Test_Prediction.png" />